diegogb-08/Fighting-Game/README.md

 #### How to play:sparkles:

-In order to play you will need to click on the following link ([Fighting-Game](https://diegogb-08.github.io/Fighting-Game/ "Fighting-Game")) and follow the instructions below:
+In order to be able to play you will need to click on the following link ([Fighting-Game](https://diegogb-08.github.io/Fighting-Game/ "Fighting-Game")) and follow the instructions below:

 1. Once you are in, you will find a first screen with a button start.
 Press it to continue.
-You can activate the music pressing the speaker located in the right-bottom part of the screen :speaker:
+You can activate the music pressing the speaker located in the right-bottom part of the screen :speaker: but once you do so, you won't be able to switch the music off.
+EVER! :rofl:
 <p align="center">
     <img src="./img/startG.jpg">
 </p>